wizmo2/zidoo-player/README.md

 Includes Media Browse support with favorites (although the latter is work-in-progress - currently hard-coded into media_player)

-Dev is tested up to HA version 2021.10 and uses cover-flow.
+1.2 is tested up to HA version 2021.10 and uses cover-flow.
 Release 1.1 is tested from HA versions 2021.1 up to 2021.10, and requires manual integration.

 ![Media_Library](images/media_browser.png) ![Media_Player](images/media_player.png)